saadullahsaeed/pub-sub/README.md

 }

 func Wire(configuration *Configuration) {
-    //running this asynchronously is important!
+    //Running this asynchronously is important!
-    //This - in most cases - is a big graph of dependencies, where one object may create many others.
-This graph's execution tree might not necessarily
+    //You usually have - in most cases - a big graph of
+    //dependencies, where one object may create
+    //many others.
+That graph's
+    //execution tree might not necessarily
-    //reflect the order in which you call Wire() methods in your stack. go func () {
+    //reflect the order in which you call
+    //various Wire()
+    //methods in your stack.
+    go func () {
         dependencies := <-events.MustAwaitAll([]events.Topic{
             configuration.Get(ADDRESS),
             conciguration.Get(PERSONAL_DETAILS)
         }, time.Duration(1)*time.Second)

-        //The objects need to cast, because events.MustAwaitAll returns a map[string]interface{}
+        //The objects need to cast, because
+        //events.MustAwaitAll returns a map[string]interface{}
         //If Go had generics...
         address := dependencies[ADDRESS].(*Address)
         personalDetails := dependencies[PERSONAL_DETAILS].(*PersonalDetails)